MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/get-started-developers.md

 [!INCLUDE[cc-terminology](includes/cc-terminology.md)]

-## Work with metadata
+## Work with table definitions

-Developing a good working understanding of the metadata in the system can help you understand how Dataverse platform works.
-Generally you will use designers to add, update, or delete schema that defines metadata, but both the Web API and the Organization service web services provide capabilities to perform CRUD operations on the schema.
+Developing a good working understanding of the *metadata* (the columns in the table definition) in the system can help you understand how the Dataverse platform works.
+Generally you will use designers to add, update, or delete columns that define metadata, but both the (OData) data access point and the Organization service endpoint provide capabilities to perform common operations on the table definition.
 More information: [Work with metadata using code](metadata-services.md)

 ## Use solutions to package and distribute extensions